TosbackCgusBridge-Bot/CGUs-versions/Ebay/Terms of Service.md

 General

-Except as otherwise provided in this Agreement, if any provision of this User Agreement is held to be invalid, void or for any reason unenforceable, such provision shall be struck out and shall not affect the validity and enforceability of the remaining provisions.
+Except as otherwise provided in this User Agreement, if any provision of this User Agreement is held to be invalid, void or for any reason unenforceable, such provision shall be struck out and shall not affect the validity and enforceability of the remaining provisions.
 In our sole discretion, we may assign this User Agreement, and in such event, we will post notice on www.ebay.com.

 Headings are for reference purposes only and do not limit the scope or extent of such Section.
 Our failure to act with respect to a breach by you or others does not waive our right to act with respect to subsequent or similar breaches.
 We do not guarantee we will take action against all breaches of this User Agreement.

 We may amend this User Agreement at any time by posting the amended terms on www.eBay.com.
 Our right to amend the User Agreement includes the right to modify, add to, or remove terms in the User Agreement.
 We will provide you 30 days' notice by posting the amended terms.
 Additionally, we will notify you through the eBay Message Center and/or by email.
 Your continued access or use of our Services constitutes your acceptance of the amended terms.
 We may also ask you to acknowledge your acceptance of the User Agreement through an electronic click-through.
 This User Agreement may not otherwise be amended except through mutual agreement by you and an eBay representative who intends to amend this User Agreement and is duly authorized to agree to such an amendment.

-The policies posted on our sites may be changed from time to time.
-Changes take effect when we post them on the eBay site.
+The policies and terms posted on our Services may be changed from time to time.
+Changes take effect when we post them on the eBay Service.

 If you create or use an account on behalf of a business entity, you represent that you are authorized to act on behalf of such business and bind the business to this User Agreement.
 Such account is owned and controlled by the business entity.
 No agency, partnership, joint venture, employee-employer or franchiser-franchisee relationship is intended or created by this User Agreement.

-The User Agreement, the User Privacy Notice, and all polices posted through our Services set forth the entire understanding and agreement between you and eBay, and supersede all prior understandings and agreements of the parties.
+The User Agreement and all terms and polices posted through our Services set forth the entire understanding and agreement between you and eBay, and supersede all prior understandings and agreements of the parties.

 The following Sections survive any termination of this User Agreement: Fees, Content, Disclaimer of Warranties.
 Limitation of Liability.
 Release, Indemnity, Legal Disputes, and General.